 Many people suffer from seasonal allergies every year but don’t realize that there are other reasons for allergies inside your own home.
-The other factors that could be triggering your allergies in your home are dust mites, mold, mildew, etc. There are some tips that could help reduce the chances of activating your allergies inside your home.
+The other factors that could be triggering your allergies in your home are dust mites, mold, mildew, etc. There are some tips on alleviating allergies through your HVAC system that could help reduce the chances of activating your allergies inside your home.

 Check Your Air Ducts

 The purpose of your air ducts is to block any pollen, dust, mold, or mildew from getting into your home.
 If they have not been cleaned for a while there are going to be problems with how they are performing because of the buildup of allergens.
 Once allergens enter your air ducts, it will make a clear path into your home and into your lungs which will not only affect your allergies but also your health.
 Usually, mold forms in humid areas which could happen in your air ducts if the ventilation is being blocked by something.